Aquanty/rtd-hgs/docs/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Subsurface domain ! input ! variably-saturated flow properties As
-discussed in
+discussed in Section :ref:`sec:subsurface_flow_theory` , one of
-Section \ `[sec:subsurface_flow_theory] <#sec:subsurface_flow_theory>`__,
-one of the requirements for simulating variably-saturated flow is that
+the requirements for simulating variably-saturated flow is that we
-we define the constitutive relationships that govern the relation
+define the constitutive relationships that govern the relation between
-between the pressure head, saturation and relative permeability.
+the pressure head, saturation and relative permeability.
 These
 relationships must be defined for the porous medium, discrete fractures
 and the dual continuum and, for each of these types of media, the choice
 is to use either pseudo-soil, functional or tabular relationships.
 Wells